 Other important location factors identified by Nike relate to the co-operation with local authorities, the availability of an educated work force and the integration process within Nike Belgium.

 The last level relates to the VALS (level 3) performed at Nike ELC.
-Products of Nike can be delivered to their European customers via three different supply chain models: directly from factory to the customer (one container/one customer); from factory to the customer via a deconsolidation centre (one container/multiple customers); from factory to the customer via the ELC in Laakdal.
-The main VALS activities in the Laakdal ELC are related to quality control, cross-docking, product labelling, shoebox labelling, the application of security tags, outer carton labelling, palletizing, final packaging, and order picking for parts of the Nike store online orders.
-Depending on customers’ requests, the activities of the Nike ELC can also include the transfer of loose shirts, T-shirts and pants onto hangers to make the products shop ready.
+Products of Nike can be delivered to their European customers via three different supply chain models: directly from the factory to the customer (one container/one customer); from the factory to the customer via a deconsolidation center (one container/multiple customers); from the factory to the customer via the ELC in Laakdal.
+The main VALS activities in the Laakdal ELC are related to quality control, cross-docking, product labeling, shoebox labeling, the application of security tags, outer carton labeling, palletizing, final packaging, and order picking for parts of the Nike store online orders.
+Depending on customers’ requests, the activities of the Nike ELC can also include the transfer of loose shirts, T-shirts, and pants onto hangers to make the products shop ready.
 About 30% of the products are sent to the customers directly without repacking, while the remaining 70% of the products are processed on an item basis in the facility.
 Big customers with a massive order volume, such as Footlocker, receive the products directly from the Laakdal ELC without repacking.
 For repacked goods, the logistics system in the ELC is aimed at deconsolidation and reconsolidation.
-On the inbound side containers are deconsolidated into cartons and then to individual product items.
+On the inbound side, containers are deconsolidated into cartons and then to individual product items.
 After order picking the individual items is reconsolidated into cartons, followed by the palletization of these cartons and outbound shipment via truck (in a few cases also by trailer on rail).
 Some other value-added services are performed at the source in the country of export.
 For example, one of the factories in Vietnam has a separate line for producing customized Nike footwear.
-Customers order customized shoes on the Nike store website using a NikeID, and the factory in Vietnam takes customized orders and produce the products accordingly.
+Customers order customized shoes on the Nike store website using a NikeID, and the factory in Vietnam takes customized orders and produces the products accordingly.
 Finally, in some cases Nike operates its VALS in a local 3PL close to the customer at customers’ requests.
-Nike uses a number of criteria when deciding where to perform VALS such as (a) complexity and capabilities of factories, EDC, RDC or 3PL;(b) speed to market – lead times; (c) integration with the customers; (d) cost comparison between different options.
-Furthermore, Nike only executes the product value-added services or customized packaging at factory if there is a direct link between the purchase order and the customer’s sales order.
+Nike uses a number of criteria when deciding where to perform VALS such as (a) complexity and capabilities of factories, EDC, RDC, or 3PL;(b) speed to market – lead times; (c) integration with the customers; (d) cost comparison between different options.
+Furthermore, Nike only executes the product value-added services or customized packaging at the factory if there is a direct link between the purchase order and the customer’s sales order.
 In other cases, the inventory is only being allocated to the sales orders after receipt at the EDC.
 This criterion is by far the most important one.